-In my 9 1/2 years of food blogging (in Internet years, that’s like 25.2 regular years) I’ve made some darn good friends, even soulmates.
+In my 10+ years of food blogging, I’ve made some darn good friends, even soulmates.
 One of these gals is known as The Pioneer Woman – Ree Drummond.
-Ree and I have been on some crazy adventures together, running barefoot in a Seattle museum, spooning in a Chicago cab, and I even cried in her family room once.
+Ree and I have been on some crazy adventures together, running barefoot in a Seattle museum, spooning in a Chicago cab, and we even celebrated my son’s birthday at her house.

 Ree’s book, The Pioneer Woman Cooks A Year of Holidays with 140 photos for every major holiday during the year. (pssst….hey Drummond kids….tell Mom to start celebrating Chinese New Year….all kids get red envelopes full of cash!! cha-ching!)

 These “Mummy Halloweenies” are so adorable – we’re taking them to the boys’ Taekwondo class tonight.